Research Assistantships

 • The nature of the work and skills required will vary depending on the project, and students should communicate with their faculty mentors about the expectations prior to the start of the assistantship.

-Students engage in the research throughout the academic term.
+Students engage in the research part-time throughout the academic term.

 • It is expected that students devote the equivalent time/effort to what they would for an academic class.
 That is estimated to be an average of 10 hours a week during a 10 week term (approximate total of 100 hours during the academic term).

-• A stipend of $1200 will be issued at the end of the term, contingent on confirmation by both the student and faculty research mentor.
+• Students receive a stipend at the end of the term of research, contingent on confirmation by both the student and faculty research mentor.

 • Timesheets are not required since payment is via stipend rather than hourly wages, but students should maintain a document tracking the time spent on the research and the tasks accomplished.